tehwave/peterchrjoergensen.dk/README.md

 ### Build

-The website uses Gulp to process CSS and images.
+The website uses Gulp to proces and build assets.

 ```
 npm run prod